Growing a National Membership Organization

 What We Did

-• Organic social media calendar creation as & daily engagement on social media accounts
+• Organic social media calendar creation as well as daily engagement on social media accounts

 • Google Ads-creation and management

-• Facebook Business Manager ad creation, audience targeting, adjustment, & monitoring
+• Facebook Business Manager ad creation, audience targeting, adjustment, and monitoring

 • Monthly reporting to client